 We stand against racism and all other forms of prejudice and discrimination.
-We will be a College that embraces inclusivity and diversity in all its definitions.
+We will be a School that embraces inclusivity and diversity in all its definitions.

 We will identify and reduce our internal biases at both the personal and organizational levels.
 We will create an inclusive environment that is a safe space for dialogue that is grounded in our core values.